bpl-imperial/bpl-imperial.github.io/join.md

 ***Deadline: January 30th 2024, where we will then shortlist candidates for interviews.***

 Informal enquires are most welcome.
-Please contact Dr Ravinash Krishna Kumar (<ravinash.kumar@imperial.ac.uk>).
+Please contact Dr Ravinash Krishna Kumar (<r.krishnakumar@imperial.ac.uk>).

 We will soon be opening another PDRA positions in gut mucosid models funded by our [EPSRC Open Fellowship](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/X010961/1){:target="_blank"} on 'Building the gut microbiome'.
 The posts will be for 3 years with potential to extended for a nother year depedent on funding.